trungvuh/Jumping-Corgi/proposal.md

 ### Weekend:

   * Initial setup.
 Go over Asteroid and Drunken Circle projects in class.
-  * Basic setup for canvas (background), sprite-sheet for Corgi and items.
+  * Basic setup for canvas (background), sprite-sheet for Shiba and items.

 ## Day 1: